academic-moodle-cooperation/moodle-local_downloadcenter/README.md

 Example
 -------

-With this module participants of a course can download all relevant course documents (files, folders as well as documents of student folders) in one step.
+With this module participants of a course can download all relevant course documents (files, folders, books, as well as documents of student folders) in one step.
 Therefore users can save valueable time compared to single-downloads of files.
 One reasonable scenario might be the download of all files for a train journey, so all downloaded course files can be accessed offline.